muratmaga/Cuda-ANTsRNet/README.md

 Users should run into bash directly

 ```
-docker run -it --gpus all --rm antsr:latest /bin/bash
+docker run -it --gpus all antsr:latest /bin/bash

 ```
+REMINDER: Make changes to virtual environment and them commit locally